 Lemongrass can be used as a domestic cleaning product as a substitute for chemicals as it can be an effective cleaning agent around the home or office.
 The light grassy note of this oil does not penetrate the air and therefore is not intrusive like some of the more potent essential oils that can be used for the same purpose.

-This oil blends well with many other essential oils.
-It is very popular and supply is always good.
+This oil blends well with many other essential oils and with its grassy aroma blends well with citrus oils.
+It is a very popular essential oil and supply is always good.

-The base of this plant is used in South East Asian cooking, often with fish and curries.
+The leaves of the plant are used in South East Asian cooking, often with fish and curries.

 Store your Lemongrass in a cool dry place below 30° and away from the reach of small children.
 Lemongrass essential oil is not to be taken and seek medial advice or from your Aromatherapist for use if pregnant.